If you offer Etsy Payments, you can update the taxpayer ID on file with your shop from the Legal and tax information page:

 I entered incorrect taxpayer details

 If you enter US taxpayer details, we’ll check that the information matches the information on file in the IRS database.
-If your information doesn’t match, you’ll see a warning message in your shop, and your shop will be suspended.
-Once your taxpayer information is correct, the suspension will automatically be removed.

 You can contact the IRS to confirm your correct taxpayer information.
 Contact the IRS about: